pyeventsourcing/eventsourcing/docs/topics/application.rst

 The SQLAlchemy application class has a ``uri`` constructor argument, which is an (SQLAlchemy-style) database connection string.
 The example below uses SQLite with an in-memory database (which is also the default).
 You can use any valid connection string.
-In case you were wondering, the ``uri`` value is used to construct an SQLAlchemy thread-scoped session facade.
-As an alternative, this class also supports passing in an already constructed session object, which can be used with interface frameworks integrations such as Flask-SQLAlchemy (see below).

 .. code:: python